Activities

 Historical Walks – Free Events

-We hold walks around Dun Laoghaire town area during the summer months.
+We hold walks around Dún Laoghaire town area during the summer months.

-• Previous walks have included Carrickbrennan Graveyard,Monkstown/Old Dunleary/Seafront walk from the railway station to the East Pier including the history of the monuments.
+Guided walks have included Carrickbrennan Graveyard, Monkstown/Old Dunleary/Seafront walk from the railway station to the East Pier including the history of the monuments, Northumberland Avenue & Corrig Park, Kelly’s Avenue, George’s Place and the Municipal Buildings, Visible & Invisible Victorian Dún Laoghaire, Town & Coastal Walk through Dalkey.